Servizio di prenotazione del trasporto mediante taxi – Roma, decision of the Italian Competition Authority of 18 January 2017 (case No. I801A)

 Taxi drivers belonging to the main six cooperatives in the cities of Rome and Milan are bound by exclusivity clauses which prevent drivers from being members of competing cooperatives or otherwise provide driving services in competition with the cooperative.
 As a result of these clauses, taxi drivers are not allowed to subscribe to the services provided by mytaxi.
 Given that taxi drivers subject to these exclusivity provisions account for around 75% of the taxi drivers in Rome and around 90% of those in Milan, such limitations actually limit mytaxi’s capability of staying and developing its presence in the market.

-Both investigations are expected to close by the end of March 2018.
+Both investigations in order to make it easier for de associates with a dispac smartphone, and is provided with the nloaded and installed the app o are expected to close by the end of March 2018.

 By decision dated 7 December 2016, the ICA launched an investigation against twelve insurance companies3 for an alleged violation of Art.
 101 TFEU.
 The conduct under investigation consists in four public press statements made by the main insurance companies in Italy on general increases in the prices for motor vehicles insurance products as well as on the companies’ respective current and future pricing strategies.